xmode/nrf24_multipro_plus/README.md

 # nrf24-multipro-plus
-nRF24L01 multi-protocol RC transmitter

-Modified to accept new hardware.
+nRF24L01 multi-protocol RC transmitter modified to accept new hardware.

+## Setup Procedure
+- Create a model in OpenTX using external module in PPM mode, 12 channels and TAER sequence order.
+- Set the momentary switch to channel 12 (used for reset/rebind)

 ## Binding Procedure
-- Create a model in OpenTX using external module in PPM mode, 12 channels and TAER sequence order.
+Do one of the following:

 - Turn off Taranis.
 - Power up quad.
 - While holding the appropriate stick pattern listed below, power up Taranis.
 - Arm quad based on it's firmware's specification.

+- Turn on Taranis and allow module to go to the default mode
+- Power up the quad
+- On the module, cycle to the correct model type.
+- Quad should bind automatically when selected.
+- If quad doesnt bind, powercycle the quad and pull the reset switch on the taranis to try and bind again.

 #####Protocol is selected with stick position at startup: